progklb/assetto-corsa-lap-logger/README.md

 ```

 > TODO: This log can then be visualised as a graph in order to inspect lap splits/times.

+> For validating YAML/JSON : https://remarkablemark.org/yaml-json-repl/
+> Investigate: single file obj/JSON -> YAML converters.
+>  - we can either pass objects to directly get converted to YAML
+>  - or we can generate JSON and then pass to a converter.

 > NOTE: It should be possible to look up the correct name/details of a vehicle by reading assettocorsa/content/cars/{vehiclename}/ui/ui_car.json.